WICG/bundle-preloading/subresource-loading.md

 **A**: Fundamentally, the set of resources that a browser has in its cache is based on the path that the user took through the application.
 This means that there is a combinatorial explosion of possibilities for the optimal bundle to send to the client, and dynamic subsetting could provide the best loading performance.

-This strategy is used in custom bundlers for some major sites such as (TODO: OK to cite this?)
-Google, Facebook at Netflix.
+This strategy is used in custom bundlers for some major sites.
 This proposal aims to bring these advanced loading techniques to a broader section of web developers.

 The strategy implemented today in bundles like webpack and rollup is, instead, statically generated chunks which can be served from a static file server.
 With static chunking, there is a tradeoff between, on one hand, better cache usage and avoiding sending duplicate/unneeded resources (where smaller chunks are better), and on the other hand, compressability and reduction of per-fetch overhead (where bigger chunks are better).
 [Recent work](https://web.dev/granular-chunking-nextjs/) has focused on finding an optimal middle point, but the ideal would be to cache at a small granularity but fetch/compress at a bigger granularity, as is possible with dynamic chunking in the context of native resource bundle loading.